suhasmaddali/Telco-Customer-Churn-Prediction/README.md

 <img src = "https://github.com/suhasmaddali/Telco-Customer-Churn-Prediction/blob/main/Plots/Device%20protection%20total%20charges.jpg"/>

 Heatmaps give a good representation about the correlation between various features in our dataset.
+Monthly charges are highly correlated with whether someone has a fiber optic connection or not.
+In addition, whether someone opted for streaming TV services also determines their monthly charge.
+A lot of people who are on more years of tenure tend to opt for paperless billing.

 <img src = "https://github.com/suhasmaddali/Telco-Customer-Churn-Prediction/blob/main/Plots/Heatmap%20correlation.jpg"/>